will17cr/lanamme/README.md

   - Retrieve records
   - Filter for records of specific matter
   - Build dataframe from selected records
-- Connect with Google Sheet
+- Connect with Google Sheet by API
   - Retrieve master table
 - Get new records not in master table
 - Obtain pdf direct url for records with no pdf url
 - Request analysis to Gemini API
   - Send prompt to Gemini model by API
-  - Get response in form of JSON
+  - Get response and update dataframe
 - Append new records to master table in Google Sheet
 - Save new sheet with only new records